Who this is for?

 People often misunderstand how websites are structured.
 Their concept is usually Visibility + Interaction = Web Design

 Web design is about solving problems.
 It includes all aspects of the website; artwork, functionality, content, writing and how customers manipulate the web pages that create the look and performance of the site.

 Many beginners generally misunderstand Web design.
 There’s no coding or enhancement of the front-end or the back-end.
 In fact, if you’re already familiar with some coding languages (HTML, CSS, Java, etc.), you’re at a higher level.
 However, if you want to become a power user, you need to know how to do front-end and back-end work.
-To do such complex web development tasks, it might just be easier to hire a professional web design Stockport company.

 What is the Web Design Course?